2024: Movement

 Location

-The 2024 Social Justice + Media Symposium will take place on March 1st, 2024 from 10 AM - 4 PM.
-The Symposium will be held in Queens, New York hosted by Queens College, CUNY.
+The 2024 Social Justice + Media Symposium took place on March 1st, 2024 from 10 AM - 4 PM.
+The Symposium was held at LeFrak Concert Hall in Queens, New York hosted by Queens College, CUNY.